 Wellbeing & Climate Change

-The mental health impacts of climate change are likely to be gradual and cumulative.
+The mental health impacts of climate change may be sudden due to experiencing a weather disaster or gradual and cumulative.
 The connection between climate change and mental health may not always be clear, even to those who are affected.
-Each individual will react to climate change differently based on a variety of factors such as where he or she lives, occupation, and previous significant interactions with the environment.
-Read through our NEW Wellbeing Summary (PDF) for a closer look at the details.
+Each person will react to climate change differently based on a variety of factors such as where they live, occupation, and previous significant interactions with disasters and their environment.

 How do disasters impact wellbeing?